gabemods/Friends/README.md

 # Friends
+Simple Friendship group project.

+# License
 This project is not licensed for reuse.
-Please do not copy, redistribute, or use this code without explicit permission.
+Please do not copy, redistribute, or use this code and images without explicit permission.